openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_quotas.rst

    $ manila quota-update demo --user demo --shares 49 --snapshots 49

-As administrator, you can also permit or deny the force-update of a quota that is already used and the requested value exceeds the configured quota.
+As administrator, you can also permit or deny the force-update of a quota that is already used, or if the requested value exceeds the configured quota limit.
 To force-update a quota, use ``force`` optional key.

 .. code-block:: console